vsoos/etl_project/README.md

 - **Docker Configuration**: GPT models assisted in deciding the architecture of Docker containers
 - **Quick Error Analytics**: effectively reduced the debugging time for me

-**Disclaimer:** Given the limited resources and guidance available, did I decide to use it.
-By using AI, I could navigate through a steep learning curve and effectively create the final product that I am super proud of.
+**Disclaimer:** Given the limited resources available, I did decide to use it.
+By doing so, I could navigate through a steep learning curve and effectively create the final product which I am super proud of.

 ## Example output 28.30.2024 on a MacBook Air 2021
 ```sh